sm86/libra/developers.diem.org/website/blog/2019-11-15-5-months-and-growing-strong.md

 You can check the technical progress we're making toward the Diem Core mainnet launch on our [Roadmap](https://github.com/orgs/diem/projects/1).
 Completed work includes:

-- Diem Canonical Serialization (LCS)
+- Diem Canonical Serialization (BCS)
 - MVP for full nodes
 - MVP for vectors in Move
 - Events